vamsi/python-quickstart/basics.rst

 -----------------
 Python is a dynamic-typed language.
 Many other languages are static typed, such as C/C++ and Java.

-A static typed language requires the programmer to explicitly tell the computer what type of “thing” each data value is.

-For example, in C if you had a variable that was to contain the price of something, you would have to declare the variable as a “float” type.

-This tells the compiler that the only data that can be used for that variable must be a floating point number, i.e. a number with a decimal point.

-If any other data value was assigned to that variable, the compiler would give an error when trying to compile the program.
+A static typed language requires the programmer to explicitly tell the computer what type of “thing” each data value is.For example, in C if you had a variable that was to contain the price of something, you would have to declare the variable as a “float” type.This tells the compiler that the only data that can be used for that variable must be a floating point number, i.e. a number with a decimal point.If any other data value was assigned to that variable, the compiler would give an error when trying to compile the program.

 Variables